JackHanke/JackHanke.github.io/_posts/2025-01-23-neural-nets-from-scratch.md

 Diffusion models, popularized in the famous paper [Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2006.11239), are the current state of the art for image generation.

-Implementing one from scratch proved difficult.
-There were a series of reasons for this, including no CNN, no UNET, no GPU, TODO

-TODO
+Implementing one from scratch proved difficult, especially for the limited tools I had already implemented.
+I had to make a proper diffusion model with no convolution layers (or skip connectios for UNET-like architectures) and no GPU-enabled training because I have not learned CuPy yet.

+Regardless, I pushed forward.
 I chose to train my network on the EMNIST dataset (as opposed to the MNIST dataset) for more striking final generation.
-This allows for "sentence generation", like below.
+I used my previously implemented VAE to reduce the dimensionality of the input in an organized way.
+This allowed for conditional image generation to be done quickly on CPU only.
+I also wrote some code to structure the generations into short sentences, shown below.

 {:refdef: style="text-align: center;"}
 ![]({{ site.baseimg }}/assets/imagegen.gif)
 {: refdef}

-I had a lot of fun sending messages to my friends with the trained network.
+I had a lot of fun sending messages to my friends with the final trained network.

-TODO There was a fun bit of implementation as to how I would structure the letters to create the best-looking `.gif`.

 ## Reinforcement Learning from Scratch